How Trump's conviction could change the dynamics of the 2024 race

 Now that he's convicted, Trump is all but certain to appeal the decision handed down by the jury, and he is likely to be able to return to the campaign trail as the process plays out.

-The next development in the case will come at sentencing.
+The next development in the case will come at sentencing, currently scheduled for July 11.
 Justice Juan Merchan has wide discretion over when sentencing occurs and what the punishment looks like.
-Typically, sentencing hearings are usually scheduled within six to eight weeks of a conviction.
 Trump faces a maximum of up to four years in prison and a $5,000 fine for each of the 34 felony charges of falsification of business records.
 The sentencing options available to Merchan include prison, probation, conditional discharge, fines or house arrest.

 The judge could put limitations on his travel, such as restricting Trump from leaving the state and taking his passport, but Merchan has said he doesn't want to interfere with his ability to campaign.